Skip to main content

 The outer membrane of Gram-negative bacteria contains a potent inflammatory molecule called lipopolysaccharide (LPS).
 When the gut is permeable, LPS can translocate from the gut lumen into the bloodstream, a condition known as metabolic endotoxemia.
 Your immune system has highly sensitive receptors, called Toll-like receptors (TLRs), that are specifically designed to detect molecules like LPS.

 The binding of LPS to these receptors initiates a powerful inflammatory cascade, stimulating the production of pro-inflammatory cytokines.
 These cytokines are the chemical messengers of the immune system, and their sustained release contributes to the systemic inflammation that drives the autoimmune attack on the thyroid gland.
-Studies have shown that patients with disorders often have elevated levels of circulating LPS, confirming this mechanism.
+Studies have shown that patients with autoimmune thyroid disorders often have elevated levels of circulating LPS, confirming this mechanism.

 How Does the Thyroid Gut Axis Function?